Table of Contents

 The starting log sequence number of the next log backup.

-If NULL, a transaction log back up cannot be performed because either the database is in SIMPLE recovery or there is no current database backup.
+If NULL, a transaction log back up cannot be performed because either the database is in SIMPLE recovery or there is no current full or differential database backup.

 [Column("last_log_backup_lsn")]